dgroomes/browser-extension-framework/README.md

     * Various implementation code.
 * `vendor/`
     * Vendor-specific code.
 TypeScript type declaration files for browser (vendor) JavaScript APIs.
 This means there are `.d.ts` files for
-      Chromium's `chrome` JavaScript APIs and FireFox's `browser` JavaScript APIs.
+      Chromium's `chrome` JavaScript APIs and Firefox's `browser` JavaScript APIs.
 Yes there is probably an open source version of this but I would prefer to minimize third-party dependencies where feasible (Update: I'm happy to depend on first-party libraries from, for example, Mozilla.
 I think they have a nice polyfill).
 * `rpc/`